The page has been translated by Gen AI.

 Persistence off

-Redis is an In-Memory Cache that stores all data in memory.
-To retain data even when Redis restarts, you can configure AOF (Append Only File) or RDB (Redis Database) mode.
-The AOF setting is a file that records every command as it is executed.
-Therefore, data loss is minimal, but performance slows down.
-The RDB file is a setting that writes the entire Redis data in memory to disk at specific intervals.
-It is used when taking backups at certain points in time.
-In the case of RDB settings, the impact on performance is smaller than that of AOF settings.
+Redis is an in‑memory cache that stores all data in memory.
+To retain data across Redis restarts, you can configure either AOF (Append Only File) or RDB (Redis Database) mode.
+The AOF setting records a file each time a command is executed, so data loss is minimal, but performance slows down.
+The RDB file writes the entire Redis data in memory to disk at specific intervals.
+It is used when taking backups at particular points in time.
+In the case of RDB, its impact on performance is smaller than that of AOF.

 • redis.conf